PagerDuty/incident-response-docs/docs/training/incident_commander.md

 ## Examples From Pop Culture
-PagerDuty employees have access to all previous incident calls, and can listen to them at their discretion.
+GetYourGuide employees have access to all previous incident calls, and can listen to them at their discretion.
 We can't release these calls, so for everyone else, here are some short examples from popular culture to show the techniques at work.

 ---